-- 67. Procurement must be compatible with our commitment to supporting making a greener borough, including reducing air pollution and factors that support the intention to be a carbon neutral council by 2030.
+- 68. Procurement must be compatible with our commitment to supporting making a greener borough, including reducing air pollution and factors that support the intention to be a carbon neutral council by 2030.
 Work to remove single use plastics from our operational estate is part of the single use plastics strategy.
-Consideration should be given to using sustainable materials and methods wherever appropriate and note of new legislation and more environmentally friendly products and services should be made. - 68.
-Gateway 1 reports should set out clearly what can be considered, potential costs and how any negative impacts can be reduced and how these will be evaluated during the procurement process. - 69.
-With the specific aim to ensure safety for road users, suppliers are asked, where it is appropriate with the use of vehicles, to: - Comply with the London Cycling Campaign's Safer Lorries, Safer Cycling Pledge, details of which are available at: https://lcc.org.uk/pages/safer-lorries-pledge - Meet the requirements of Fleet Operator's Recognition Scheme.
-More details of this scheme are available at: https://www.fors-online.org.uk/cms/

-70. The council has approved an Air Quality Monitoring Plan that contracts will need to be mindful of and incorporate where possible in the support of the council's climate change targets.
-This is available at:

-Southwark Air Quality Action Plan
+Consideration should be given to using sustainable materials and methods wherever appropriate and note of new legislation and more environmentally friendly products and services should be made. - 69.
+Gateway 1 reports should set out clearly what can be considered, potential costs and how any negative impacts can be reduced and how these will be evaluated during the procurement process. - 70.
+With the specific aim to ensure safety for road users, suppliers are asked, where it is appropriate with the use of vehicles, to: - Comply with the London Cycling Campaign's Safer Lorries, Safer Cycling Pledge. - Meet the requirements of Fleet Operator's Recognition Scheme. - 71.
+The council has approved an Air Quality Monitoring Plan that contracts will need to be mindful of and incorporate where possible in the support of the council's climate change targets.
+This is available at: Southwark Air Quality Action Plan